EduardoZepeda/coffee-bytes-hugo/content/posts/como-funciona-un-container-de-docker-internamente/index.en.md

 * Cgroups
 * Chroot

-I am going to explain them very briefly but you can go deeper on your own if you want to.
+I am going to explain them briefly but you can go deeper on your own if you want to.

 ## Processes, namespaces and cgroups on linux